general-molecular-simulations/so3lr/README.md

 If you would like to see new features, add your own functionality, or share ideas, please reach out or open an issue.
 We are always happy to collaborate and hear your thoughts!

 The CLI, repository, and model are still evolving, and your feedback is invaluable.
-We would appreciate if you report any errors or incosistencies.
+We would appreciate if you report any errors or inconsistencies.

 ## Datasets
 The quantum mechanical datasets used for training and testing SO3LR are available on Zenodo: